 - when the employee’s child is sick.

 [The employee may also take this leave in half-days.]

-This leave entitlement applies only to employees who have been employed for longer than 4 months; and who works on at least 4 days a week for the employer.
+This leave entitlement applies only to employees who have been employed for longer than 4 months; and who work on at least 4 days a week for the employer.

 The employer can require proof of the event before the paid leave is granted.